(045) 894 538

 • Domiciliary Care Allowance

-• Carer’s Benefit and Carer’s Allowance (if the carer’s payment is made in respect of the person to whom the grant application relates)
+• Carer’s Benefit and Carer’s Allowance (if the carer’s payment is made for the person who needs the grant)

 When applying for the grant, you must provide: